-- Saladworks has partnered with Ghost Kitchens Brands to open 60 nontraditional locations in the U.S. and 30 in Canada, nearly doubling its footprint by the end of 2021, according to a press release.
+- Saladworks has partnered with Ghost Kitchen Brands to open 60 nontraditional locations in the U.S. and 30 in Canada, nearly doubling its footprint by the end of 2021, according to a press release.

 - Most of these new kitchens will be located inside Walmart stores, where there will be some seating available.
 All locations will offer carryout and delivery.